Shmuel Auerbach

 Shmuel Auerbach (שמואל אוירבך; September 21, 1931 – February 24, 2018) was a Haredi rabbi in Jerusalem.
-He was considered a leader in the non-Hasidic Haredi community in Israel.
-His followers formed a political organisation known as the Jerusalem Faction.
-In 2013, as the Israeli government launched a campaign to draft Ultra Orthodox men into the IDF, the organisation adopted a controversial policy of demonstrations and incitement against the draft.
+Considered a leader in the non-Hasidic Haredi community in Israel, his followers formed a political organisation known as the Jerusalem Faction.

 Biography

 Auerbach was the eldest son of Shlomo Zalman Auerbach and his wife, Chaya Rivka Ruchamkin.
 He was born in the Jerusalem neighborhood of Sha'arei Hesed—as was his father—and resided there all his life.
 He married Rachel Paksher (d.
 11 January 1990).
 They had no children.
 He named his musar sefer Ohel Rachel in her memory.

 Rabbinic career

-Auerbach was the rosh yeshiva of Yeshivas Maalot HaTorah and the Nasi (president) of Yeshivas Midrash Shmuel and Yeshivas Toras Simcha, both in Jerusalem.
+Auerbach was the rosh yeshiva of Ma'alot HaTorah and the Nasi (president) of Yeshivas Midrash Shmuel and Yeshivas Toras Simcha, both in Jerusalem.
 For a short time, he also served as one of the roshei yeshiva of Yeshivas Itri in Jerusalem.

-He was the head of the Bnei Torah party (colloquially referred to as "Etz"), which he founded.
+Auerbach was the head of the Bnei Torah party (colloquially referred to as "Etz"), which he founded.
+His followers formed a political organisation known as the Jerusalem Faction.
+In a 2010 letter signed together with Yosef Shalom Elyashiv, Aharon Leib Shteinman and Nissim Karelitz, Auerbach expressed his strong disapproval of conversions to Judaism involving Israeli soldiers—being performed by Israel Defense Forces (IDF) rabbis—the process of which the former determined to be a violation of halakha (Jewish law).
+In 2013, as the Israeli government launched a campaign to draft Ultra Orthodox men into the IDF, the Jerusalem Faction adopted a controversial policy of demonstrations and incitement against the draft.